alejandronunez/vagrant-apparmor-prototype/README.md

 #Readme
-In this prototype allow rake execute but not allow that it files be modified.
+In this prototype allow rake execute but not allow that all file be modified.
 The apparmor_profiles folder have a profile for rake.
 To controller other process you would create new profile.

 ##Execute test.